openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 ### Proposal

 <!--
 Thank you!
-You are submitting a topic for the next Collaborator's Summit, Bilbao (ES) 2023!
+You are submitting a topic for the next Collaborator's Summit, London (UK) 2024!

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.